stktran/Group_22_FinalProject/group_22_finalproject/README.txt

 3. Press ‘Exit Game’ to bring you to the start menu and begin the game!

 If you have a controller preferably a PS3 controller.
 Attach your controller so that your computer recognizes it.
-If you do not have PS3 controller you can use the mouse and keyboard.
-If you would to use a USB device with at least 7 buttons:
+If you would like to use a USB device with at least 7 buttons:

 1. Run the PDE
 2. Read the GUI message and Press okay